dhik-a/dhik-a/README.md

   </a>
 </div>

 Property portal for ordinary home-owners who want to sell their house and people who seek secondary properties.
 Subsidiary of Singapore-based 99.co, adjusted to fit with Indonesia's market.
 Still under the same management, 99.co Indonesia is designed to fill the niche that is not yet reached by Rumah123.
+I also developed 99.co Indonesia's mobile app for both Android and iOS using Flutter framework.

 #